msmolka/ZNetCS.AspNetCore.Compression/README.md

 }
 ```

-You can alternatively setup additional options for commpression and decompression
+You can alternatively setup additional options for compression and decompression

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory)